Skip to content

 2. Malware Distribution

 Malicious QR codes can link to websites that automatically attempt to download malware onto the scanner's device.
 These drive-by downloads exploit browser vulnerabilities and can install spyware, ransomware, or keyloggers.
+The National Institute of Standards and Technology (NIST) recommends keeping devices and browsers updated to mitigate these attack vectors.
+The National Institute of Standards and Technology (NIST) recommends keeping devices and browsers updated to mitigate these attack vectors.

 3. Data Harvesting

 Some QR codes lead to fake forms that mimic legitimate surveys, registration pages, or contest entries.
 Users unknowingly submit personal information — names, emails, phone numbers, even payment details — directly to attackers.
+Kaspersky has documented a rise in QR-based social engineering campaigns targeting mobile users.
+Kaspersky has documented a rise in QR-based social engineering campaigns targeting mobile users.

 4. Session Hijacking (QRLjacking)